wjyyang24/MyGenome/README.md

 ```

 ## 4. Genome assembly using Velvet
 The genome assembly was done on the University of Kentucky Morgan Compute Cluster.
-The velvet command was run using a SLURM script:
+The velvet command was run using the [velvetoptimiser_noclean.sh](/velvetoptimiser_noclean.sh) SLURM script:
 ```bash
 sbatch velvetoptimiser_noclean.sh U249 61 131 10
 ```